Edi Scholdan: Career

 In 1961, Scholdan and his 13-year-old son were among those killed in the crash of Sabena Flight 548, which was carrying the entire U.S. Figure Skating team to the 1961 World Championships.
 Aged 50 at the time of his death, he was travelling as the coach of Gregory Kelley, Stephanie Westerfeld, and Bill Hickox and Laurie Hickox.
 Scholdan had planned to take his son to Vienna and other places in Europe following the competition.

 The Professional Skaters Association's annual awards are called "EDI awards" in Scholdan's honor.
 Scholdan was president of that organization from 1950 to 1954 and was inducted into the inaugural class of their Coaches Hall of Fame in 2001.

+On January 28, 2011, Scholdan was inducted into the United States Figure Skating Hall of Fame as part of the 1961 U.S. World Team.